runceel/ReactiveProperty/docs/docs/features/ReactiveProperty.md

 > [ReactiveProperty XAML Binding Corrector](https://resharper-plugins.jetbrains.com/packages/ReSharper.RpCorrector/)
 > Highlight the missing of ReactiveProperty ".Value" in XAML.

-## How to create a ReactiveProperty instance
+## How to create a `ReactiveProperty` instance

-The ReactiveProperty class can create from many methods.
+The `ReactiveProperty` class can create from many methods.

 ### Create from the constructor

-The simplest way is that using constructor.
+The simplest way is using the constructor.

 ```csharp
 // create with the default value.